What is account takeover?

 The more adaptive the better

-Even passwordless MFA can be made stronger and more popular by giving both users and IT flexibility to define “next steps” and parameters.
+Even passwordless MFA solutions can be made stronger and more popular by giving both users and IT flexibility to define “next steps” and parameters.
 For example, a more adaptive MFA solution allows IT to automatically limit unusual behavior and the number of unsuccessful login attempts before freezing an account.

 Giving users control over when and how they get contacted also helps.
 Most prefer easy one-step push notifications that do not require juggling devices or retyping OTPs.
 Making MFA less “fatiguing” for users also saves companies money since users log into multiple accounts, applications, and devices all day long.